 On November 2, 1709, Richard Ward married Mary Tillinghast (1690-1767).
 Their son Samuel, who was the ninth of their fourteen children, also served as governor of Rhode Island.
 Richard Ward died August 21, 1763.

-WILLIAM WHITFIELD II William Whitfield I emigrated to Nansemond, Virginia from Lancashire, England, in the early part of the eighteenth century.
+WILLIAM WHITFIELD II NORTH CAROLINA William Whitfield I emigrated to Nansemond, Virginia from Lancashire, England, in the early part of the eighteenth century.
 He married Elizabeth Goodman of Gates County, North Carolina, and settled in Bertie County, North Carolina.
 They had ten children.

 Their son, William Whitfield II, was born May 20, 1715.
 He married Rachel Bryan (1723-1780) on November 6, 1741, in the Bryan home in Bertie, North Carolina.
 After their marriage they settled at Rich Lands on the Neuse River in Dobbs County, where they raised their family of four sons and five daughters.
 Over their lifetimes they built three homes along the Neuse River: Rockford, White Hall, and a plantation called Pleasant Plains, where William and Rachel Whitfield died.